-The information letter for unsuccessful and reserve list applicants provides a link for the cPI and/or the cHI to introduce the request.
-The letter will specify a deadline for the receipt of any such requests, which will be 30 days from the date of receiving the information letter28.
-A formal notification is considered to have been accessed by the applicant 10 calendar days after sending, if not accessed before in the system29.
+The information letter will provide information for the cPI and/or the cHI on the means of redress and how to introduce the request.
+The letter will specify a deadline for the receipt of any such requests, which will be 30 calendar days from the date of receiving the information letter36.
+A formal notification is considered to have been accessed by the applicant 10 calendar days after sending, if not accessed before in the system37.

-Requests must be:
+The request must be: